asynchroza/asynchroza.github.io/_posts/architecture/2024-03-04-creational-design-patterns.md

 In Quickbase, we recently worked on extending the collection of assets our marketplace supports.
 We have an application where you can upload an asset and make a request towards the backend to have this asset published to different environments.

-For the sake of a good example, I rewrote the factory method we used there to conform to the design pattern we're trying to explain here.
+For the sake of a good example, I rewrote the factory pattern we used there to conform to the design pattern we're trying to explain here.

 ```typescript
 abstract class AssetPublishingService {